spacec0rgo/badusb_payloads/atmega32u4_arduino/README.md

 _HID Projects_ supports a various amount of layouts.

-To change the layout, simply define it before including the _HID-Project_ library.
+To change the layout, simply define it before including then _HID-Project_ library.
 ```c++
 #define HID_CUSTOM_LAYOUT
 #define LAYOUT_US_ENGLISH